chr15m/roguelike-browser-boilerplate/README.md

 The `tileWidth` and `tileHeight` keys specify how many pixels wide and high each of your tiles is.
 The Micro Rogue tiles are `8 x 8` but if you use a different tileset they may have different dimensions.

-Next you will want to modify the `tileMap` too.
-It's a lookup table from the character type to the position in the tilemap for the sprite for drawing that character.
+Next you will want to modify the `tileMap` to specify how to draw each character.
+It's a lookup table from the character type to the position in the tilemap for that character's graphic.

 For example in the default `tileMap` the player ("@" symbol) is represented by a little dude who is at position `[40,0]` pixels in the `colored_tilemap_packed.png` tilemap.

 If you add more character types to your game this is how you specify the corresponding graphic to draw, just create new entries for each character type: